Automox Remote Tools with Splashtop – Full User Guide

 - Enforces OS-level permissions on macOS

-A remote session cannot start unless both the Splashtop RMM App and the Streamer are installed and registered.
+A single Streamer install supports all Remote Tools features.
+A session cannot start unless both the Splashtop RMM App and the Streamer are installed and registered.

 Roles, Permissions, and Access Control